 It’s unclear exactly why the moms responded to the smell more strongly than women without kids.
 But biologist Johan Lundström, who led the study, told the New York Times he believes women’s brains are hardwired to be rewarded by smelling newborns as an evolutionary incentive to protect their own children.

 He believes that baby smell is caused by the vernix caseosa, the white substance babies are covered in when born.
 Lundström said that while hospital workers usually wash the vernix caseosa off immediately after delivery, traces could remain in the baby’s hair or the folds of skin.

 There’s wonderful logic to the idea that infants are born with a coating that compels their mothers to protect them.
 Babies are vulnerable, so they come into the world coated in a substance containing a chemical compound that sets off a powerful protective instinct in the person closest to them at birth.
-And this also lines up with the broad outlines of evolution.
+And this lines up with the broad outlines of evolution.
 Also?
 It might not be true.

-In her 2008 book Scent of Desire, Brown University neuroscientist Rachel Herz wrote that while preferences of smells are subjective and often driven by culture, they can change over time.
-An example: she said many Asians are averse to the smell of cheese.
+In her 2008 book Scent of Desire, Brown University neuroscientist Rachel Herz wrote that although preferences of smells are subjective and often driven by culture, they can change over time.
+An example: She said many Asians are averse to the smell of cheese.
 If they move to Paris and fall in love with the city, however, they could come to love cheese’s smell from positive associations they’ve formed.